Erica

 Kia ora everyone!
 I’m Erica.
 I’m a Ngati Raukawa and Te Aitanga-a-Hauiti woman from Aotearoa, New Zealand.
 I moved to Australia with my family when I was young, living and working on Ngunnawal, Kombumerri, Meanjin and Larrakia Country throughout my life and now residing in Gimuy.
 Home is my papakainga (my ancestral lands) and being a Māori woman is foundational to who I am and everything I do.
 I acknowledge and pay my respects to the ancestral lands and kin of my partner and our son, the Kaanju and Umpila people of far north Queensland.
 It’s a privilege and honour to work with Indigenous peoples around the world, especially my brothers and sister across Australia.
 Thank you.

 I acknowledge Country and Indigenous Peoples and their ongoing connection to the lands and seas, I acknowledge my ancestors, extending that to Indigenous stewardship around the world.
-I’m deeply connected through my whānau and iwi.
+I’m hold this connection through my whakapapa.

 My story